blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 ## 1 Gold Robe
 Those who benefited most from the empire of man's core's wealth and abundance of imports long for the return of the empire.
-Time is an arrow pointing forward for gold robe society, and the fall set time back a hundred years in their eyes.
-The prevailing social theory is one of distinct hierarchy, where the enlightened and well-educated elite make decisions on behalf of the less civilized masses.
-The gold robes are named after the status item, a robe with golden fiber sewn in.
-The wealthier the individual, the more gold and the rarer the fabric used.
+Named for their status symbol, each individual in gold robe society wears a robe with gold fiber sewed in.
+The greater the prestige, the more gold and rarer the fabric used in the robe's construction.
 ```
 Languages: Common
 ```